allegro/axion-release-plugin/docs/configuration/ci_servers.md

 Many CI servers use shallow clone to optimize repository fetching (for example GitHub actions).
-However, if only 1 commit from the top of the branch is fetched, `axion-release` doesn't see the latest tag and is unable to determine correct version.
+However, if only 1 commit from the top of the branch is fetched, `axion-release` doesn't see the latest tag and is unable to determine the correct version.

-Because of this issue, `axion-release` will automatically unshallow the repository if executed on CI server (it checks for the `CI` environment variable to be set to `true`).
+Because of this issue, `axion-release` can automatically unshallow the repository if executed on CI server.
+To enable it, use:

+    scmVersion {
+        unshallowRepoOnCI.set(true)
+    }

+This behavior is experimental and has been tested on the following CI servers:

+-   GitHub Actions

 ## GitHub Actions